rafacrt/studio/README.md

     npm run genkit:watch
     ```

-### Accessing the Admin Panel
+### Accessing the Application

-Once the Next.js development server is running, you can usually access the admin panel by navigating to `/admin/dashboard` (e.g., `http://localhost:9002/admin/dashboard`).
+- **User Application:** Once the Next.js development server is running, you can access the user application by navigating to the root path or specific user routes (e.g., `http://localhost:9002/explore`).
+- **Admin Panel:** You can usually access the admin panel by navigating to `/admin/dashboard` (e.g., `http://localhost:9002/admin/dashboard`).
 Login with admin credentials.